dexidp/dex/Documentation/connectors-configuration.md

 * emailAttribute: a `string`.
 Required.
 Attribute to map to Email.
 Default: `mail`
 * searchBeforeAuth: a `boolean`.
 Perform search for entryDN to be used for bind.
 * searchFilter: a `string`.
 Filter to apply to search.
 Variable substititions: `%u` User supplied username/e-mail address. `%b` BaseDN.
 Searches that return multiple entries are considered ambiguous and will return an error.
+* searchGroupFilter: a `string`.
+A filter which should return group entry for a given user.
+The string is formatted the same as `searchFilter`, execpt `%u` is replaced by the fully qualified user entry.
+Groups are only searched if the client request the "groups" scope.
 * searchScope: a `string`.
 Scope of the search. `base|one|sub`.
 Default: `one`
 * searchBindDN: a `string`.
 DN to bind as for search operations.
 * searchBindPw: a `string`.
 Password for bind for search operations.